JagatheshwaranN/VisualTestAutomation/README.md

 ## Overview
 Visual Test Automation is a framework designed to automate the process of capturing screenshots and comparing them against baseline images to ensure the visual integrity of web applications.
+This framework has implemented in both selenium and playwright.
+### Selenium
 Utilizing Selenium WebDriver and the AShot library, this framework allows for thorough visual testing by detecting differences in UI elements or entire pages.
+### Playwright
+Utilizing Playwright and the Image-Comparison library, this framework allows for thorough visual testing by detecting differences in UI elements or entire pages.

 ## Features
 - **Page Screenshot Capture**: Easily capture screenshots of entire web pages.